This post is currently being updated. Thanks for your patience

 A staged photograph commemorating his contribution appeared in the October 1, 1942 edition of the New York Daily News.

 I have found both tooled crowns and machine made bottles (12 oz – Champagne Style).
 The tooled crowns are embossed Otto Huber Brewery while one of the machine made bottles is actually embossed “Golden Rod” named for the brand.
-This bottle most likely dates from between the years 1915 to 1920.
-The tooled crowns date no earlier than 1898.
+This bottle most likely dates to the later years of the Huber operation.
+The tooled crowns were made earlier but date no earlier than 1898 when the crown finish began appearing in Huber ads..
 I’ve also found a machine made Hittleman Brewery bottle that dates to the Prohibition era or possibly after.